PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 # II.
 Test of bug fix Pull Request

-PR can be classified into 3 main categories (with a few special cases) :
+PRs can be classified into 3 main categories (with a few special cases):

 - Bug fix
 - Improvement
 - Migration